learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

 - Renamed some variables for clarity
 - Made button types have consistently editable colors across themes
 - Made the theme editor more theme-specific by removing irrelevant variables and adding some help text
-- Fixed the "Reset Color" buttons on the theme customization page for non-theme-specific variables
+- Fixed the "Reset Color" buttons on the theme customization page for optional variables and non-theme-specific variables
 - Fixed the theme customization page so that only optional variables have a "Remove Variable" button
 - Fixed the alignment and sizing of the logo in the fruitsalad theme
 - Added the ability to reorder nav structure and contact links